canarybuilds/zulip/templates/zerver/help/import-from-slack.md

         otherwise occur.

 1. Follow [step 4](https://zulip.readthedocs.io/en/stable/production/install.html#step-4-configure-and-use)
-   of the guide for [installing a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html).
+   of the guide for [installing a new Feniks Chat server](https://zulip.readthedocs.io/en/stable/production/install.html).

 {end_tabs}

 #### Import details

-Whether you are using Feniks Chat Cloud or self-hosting Zulip, here are few notes to keep in mind about the import process:
+Whether you are using Feniks Chat Cloud or self-hosting Feniks Chat, here are few notes to keep in mind about the import process:

 - Slack does not export workspace settings, so you will need to [configure